Commentary on the New Testament

 63 But Jesus remained silent.
 The high priest said to him, “I charge you under oath by the living GOD: Tell us if you are the Messiah, the Son of GOD.”
 64 “You have said so,” Jesus replied.
 “But I say to all of you: From now on you will see the Son of Man sitting at the right hand of the Mighty One and coming on the clouds of heaven.”
 65 Then the high priest tore his clothes and said, “He has spoken blasphemy!
 Why do we need any more witnesses?
 Look, now you have heard the blasphemy."

 The accusation of blasphemy can also refer to Jesus' statement that he would soon sit at the right hand of GOD.
 Although this fact was foretold in the Old Testament about the Messiah (Psalm 110,1 / Daniel 7,13 f.), the scribes viewed it as blasphemy.
-In reality, however, this represents a distinction that GOD intended for His Messiah.
-Jesus confirmed that he was the Messiah (not GOD) with his answer to the high priest's question.
+In reality, however, this represents a reward that GOD intended for His Messiah.
 At the same time, Jesus declared that what was written about him would be fulfilled.
-The high priest's question shows that he understood Son of GOD as a synonym for Christ and could distinguish between the Messiah and the living GOD.
-Even though there was no reason to find Jesus guilty, the Jews did so anyway.
-Their sole concern was to eliminate Jesus in order to retain power and control over the people.
-Jesus' truthful statement about himself was sufficient justification for them.
+Although there was no reason to condemn Jesus, the Jews did so anyway.
+Their sole aim was to eliminate Jesus because they refused to accept him as king and to maintain power and control over the people.
+Jesus' truthful statement about his person—that he was the Christ / the Son of GOD / the King of the Jews (not GOD)—was sufficient justification for them.

 Luke 1,46 f.